Editing the JSON Path

-Evaluation of JSON paths is relevant to the Datastore and Integration nodes and Open Forms.
+Evaluation of JSON paths is relevant to the Datastore, Integration, and Web Services nodes and Open Forms.

 Studio can evaluate complex JSON paths.